Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 REAL ENFORCEMENT · REAL CONSEQUENCES

-In 2023, As per Europe Day Uber was fined €290 million by the Dutch Data Protection Act Authority for transferring driver data from the EU to US servers without adequate transfer safeguards.
+In 2023, on Europe Day, Uber was fined €290 million by the Dutch Data Protection Authority for transferring driver data from the EU to US servers without adequate safeguards.
 The mechanism for candidate data in a US-hosted ATS is identical.
 Most US companies are making exactly this mistake right now.

 When a candidate in Germany submits an application and that data routes to your ATS vendor’s servers in Virginia, you have executed a cross-border data transfer from the EU to a third country.
 GDPR Chapter V requires that this transfer be protected by one of three mechanisms:

-1. EU-US Data Privacy Framework (DPF) verify vendor certification at dataprivacyframework.gov
+1. EU-US Data Privacy Framework (DPF) verifies vendor certification at dataprivacyframework.gov

-2. Standard Contractual Clauses (SCCs) 2021 version, executed as standalone or incorporated into DPA
+2. Standard Contractual Clauses (SCCs) 2021 version, executed as a standalone or incorporated into DPA

-3. Binding Corporate Rules (BCRs) relevant only for large multinationals with extensive internal data flows
+3. Binding Corporate Rules (BCRs) apply only to large multinationals with extensive internal data flows.

 Standard Contractual Clauses (SCCs)